roheen781/North-by-Northeast-Journeys-main/content/english/family/Family Holiday in Meghalaya.md

 ---
-title: "Arunachal Pradesh (East): India's far east | FAMILY HOLIDAY"
+title: "Family Holiday in Meghalaya: Natures Amusement Park"
 date: 2018-09-24T14:48:03+06:00
-description : "Family holiday in Eastern Arunachal Pradesh"
+description : "Family adventure holiday in Meghalaya.
+An active adventure holiday for the entire family in prestine Meghalaya"
-bg_image: images/background/family/Family holiday in Eastern Arunachal Pradesh main.jpg
+bg_image: images/background/family/Meghalaya Family Holiday main.jpg
-image : images/background/family/Family Holiday in Eastern Arunachal Pradesh.jpg
+image : images/background/family/Family adventure holiday in Meghalaya.jpg
 live_demo :
 case_study :
-category: Off the grid
+category: Comfort
-Weight: 3
+Weight: 2

 # overview
 overview:
   - label : STATES
     icon : ti-world
-    data : Arunachal Pradesh
+    data : Meghalaya

   - label : TRAVEL TYPE
     icon : ti-dashboard
-    data : Off the grid
+    data : Comfort

   - label : DURATION
     icon : ti-flag-alt
-    data : 6 - 10 days
+    data : 6 - 9 days

   - label : AIRPORT IN
     icon : ti-location-pin
-    data : Dibrugarh (Assam)
+    data : Guwahati (Assam)

   - label : AIRPORT OUT
     icon : ti-location-pin
-    data : Dibrugarh (Assam)
+    data : Guwahati (Assam)

   - label : BEST TIME
     icon : ti-shine
-    data : October - March
+    data : Sept - April

   - label : COST
     icon : ti-wallet
     data : On Request

 # type
 type : project
 ---

-### Far eastern explorations
+#### Family adventure holiday in the Khasi & Jaintia hills of Meghalaya

-This active adventure holiday for the family is set in some of the only flatlands of Arunachal Pradesh.
-Exploring around the Brahmaputra, Lohit and Dibang rivers.
-Rich plains have always given rise to more sophisticated and elaborate societies.
-This is the region where Hinduism, Theravada Buddhism and the Animist tribes meet and have coexisted for eons.
+This Adventure holiday for the family is set in hilly Meghalaya.
+Meghalaya literally meaning the ‘Abode of clouds’ is one of the wettest places on earth during the monsoons.
+Cherrapunji and Mawsynram both in Meghalaya take their turn recording some of the heaviest rainfall on the planet.

-Over the duration of this tour you will get an in-depth into this interesting regions wide mix of cultures, experience the lush environment and bio-diversity, indulge in some adventures and learn about the rich history of this little known corner of the sub-continent.
+On this tour of Meghalaya you will be travelling through the west Khasi and neighbouring Jaintia hills overlooking the plains of Bangladesh.
+Deep forested valleys, gushing rivers, innumerable waterfalls, natural root bridges, archery competitions, village markets etc will be the common sights.
+Short hikes, water based activities,Ziplines, caves and waterfall visits are in the cards on this tour.

 This  holiday can be tailored to your family’s personal preferences, be it the range of activities, duration or accommodation options.
+This trip can be driver driven or selfdriven depending on your preference and comfort.

-###### AT A GLANCE
+###### OVERVIEW
 ```
-> Level: Off the Grid
+> Level: Comfort
-> Total Days: 6 to 10
+> Total Days: 6 to 9
-> Experiences: Water based activities, walks, cultural insights, cuisine & cycling
+> Experiences: Hikes, Water activities, Caves & Waterfall visits, Archery shows and more
-> Terrain: 85% Plains
+> Terrain: 100% Hilly
-> Altitude variation: 150 to 800 mts
+> Altitude variation: 150 to 1900 mts

-> Best Time: October to March
+> Best Time: September to April
-> Airport in: Dibrugarh (Assam)
+> Airport in: Guwahati (Assam)
-> Airport out: Dibrugarh (Assam)
+> Airport out: Guwahati (Assam)
 ```